leninhasda/blog-resources/posts/23_recursively-counting-files-in-directories-using-python.md

 ```

 #### Alternatives?
 After few searching I did find some linux command to do this same task.
-One of which was using `ls` command combined with `wc` like this:
+One of which was using `ls` command combined with `wc` command like this:

 ```
 ls ~/Downloads | wc -l
 ```
 Aka list the files in `Downloads` directory and only give me the count of lines (pipe `wc -l`).
 Great!
-Now do that recursively, which I actually want:
+Now do that recursively, which is what I actually want:

 ```
 ls -R ~/Downloads | wc -l
 ```
-Ahhh... wait the answer is wired!
+Ahhh... wait, the answer is wired!
 It's not correct!
 Because `ls` command also prints/lists directory as well!
-Which is why that wired number.
+And it has its own special format to print them.
+So when `wc` tries to count number of lines the result is way bigger number than actual result.

 Alternative 2, the awesome `find` command.
 Something like this:
 ```
 find ~/Downloads -type f | wc -l
 ```
-That is find every file type in `Downloads` directory and it's recursive, then give me the total number.
+That is find every file type in `Downloads` directory, recursively, then give me the total number.
 Sweet!
 Event better
 ```
 find ~/Downloads ~/Documents -type f | wc -l
 ```